The Best Visitor’s Guide to the Rose Parade 2020

-The world famous Tournament of Roses Parade celebrates it 130th year on January 1st, 2019.
+The world-famous Tournament of Roses Parade celebrates its 130th year on January 1st, 2020.
 This parade is attended by nearly 700,000 and watched by millions more worldwide.
 Use this post as a guide for everything you need to know about attending the parade.
 We’ve also included additional events that happen before and after the parade as well as some parade history and fun facts.

 - How to Get to Rose Parade

 - Best way to see the Parade Floats